 Quick High, Long-Term Negative Effects

-Physical and psychological effects of meth:
+Physical and psychological effects of meth addicts and users:

 - Structure and function of the brain

 - Mood swings with depression, anger and euphoria in high levels

 - Psychological issues such as paranoia, hallucinations

 Long-term effects of methamphetamine can leave a person affected for the rest of their lives if it’s not treated as soon as possible.
 Meth can effect addicts even after they’ve stopped taking it for months to years, depending on how long they used.
 The incredible neurodegenerative effects are alarming as those suffering from years of addiction developed psychological conditions that produce hallucinations, voices, intense mood swings and other false physical stimulation.
 Studies have shown that long-time meth users develop Parkinson’s disease fairly early.

 Upon checking into our welcoming, luxurious treatment center for your meth addiction, our intake counselors will talk with clients about their condition and medical history.
 Once admitted a therapist will conduct a dual diagnosis to find out if there are any concurring mental health conditions and if other addictions are present.
 As our counselors learn more about each client, they will draft a methamphetamine rehabilitation plan based on that client’s own personal needs.
 Our residential treatment program is ideal for meth abuse treatment, and we recommend at least ninety days for recovery.

 Combination treatment using behavioral, cognitive and alternative therapies is the best option after meth detox and dual diagnosis.
 Because of the difficulty for clients to overcome this strong addiction, we offer familial support and treatment to help clients develop a sound foundation at home.
 Training family members to understand the nature of meth addiction and how to help their loved one during times of stress can keep any relapse at bay.